 Bond Certificate.
 The State of Israel is issuing the bonds in book entry form.
-Therefore, bond certificates will not be issued (except in the limited circumstances described below in this paragraph).
+Therefore, bond certificates will not be issued (except in the limited circumstances described below in this paragraph but no certificates will be issued for Canadian Dollar eMitzvah Savings Bonds).
 Instead, the Fiscal Agent will mail to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
 Certificates will be issued only to government agencies, pension funds, financial institutions and Employee Benefit Plans (as defined under "Limited Transferability" above) that so request at the time of purchase.
 The State of Israel will forward all notices relating to the bonds to the registered owner(s).
 You may transfer a bond, if permitted under the terms of this offering memorandum, by notifying the Fiscal Agent in writing of the transfer request along with appropriate transfer documents and any fee and expenses, paid by the transferor, required by the Fiscal Agent.
 The transferor must also pay the State of Israel for any of its expenses in connection with the transfer.
 The Fiscal Agent will then record the transfer in the bond register.
 The State of Israel will only repurchase bonds upon presentation of appropriate transfer documents (and the bond certificate if one was issued) to the Fiscal Agent.
-Upon maturity of a book entry bond or redemption of a book entry bond, the Fiscal Agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a cheque to the last address of the registered owner as listed in the bond register or, if written instructions are given by the registered owner.
+Upon maturity of a book entry bond or redemption of a book entry bond, the Fiscal Agent will automatically pay the principal amount and accrued interest on the book entry bond to the registered owner by mailing a cheque to the last address of the registered owner as listed in the bond register or, if written instructions are given by the registered owner, by automatic clearing house funds to the bank and bank account specified by the registered owner.
 Bond certificate holders must present the physical certificate to the Fiscal Agent to receive payment.
 You will bear all expenses in connection with the replacement and delivery of a new bond.
-The State of Israel will issue a new bond certificate was never delivered, no later than six (6) months following the original Issue Date of the bond.
+The State of Israel will issue a new bond certificate to you for no cost, in the event you notify the Fiscal Agent in writing that the bond certificate was never delivered, no later than six (6) months following the original Issue Date of the bond.